 A new transport interchange means that Metrolink trams arrive in the middle of town every 12 minutes, connecting Rochdale seamlessly to neighbouring towns, central Manchester, Manchester Airport and beyond.
 The exchange includes a modern, well connected bus station.

 Number One Riverside

 The award-winning Number One Riverside is an impressive new home for council offices, the town’s central library and its public information hub.
-In 2020 the building will host Dippy the Dinosaur, the Natural History Museum’s touring Diplodocus skeleton, in its imposing glass-sided atrium.
+This year the building is hosting Dippy the Dinosaur, the Natural History Museum’s touring Diplodocus skeleton, in its imposing glass-sided atrium.

 A river feature